 Pomacea diffusa (old name: Pomacea bridgesii)

-Central America, the West Indies and the Southern U.S.A.), while the genera
+(South America, Central America, the West Indies and the Southern U.S.A.),

 For more info about the apple snail species: take a look at the species section of this site.